-In the United States, you simply call 911 for any type of emergency.
-However, in Germany, the number is 112 or 110 depending on your emergency.
+In the United States, you call 911 for any emergency.
+However, in Germany, the number is 112 or 110, depending on your emergency.
 The emergency helpline number 110 is for the police (Polizei), and 112 is for fire and medical services.

 So remember the helpline numbers 110 and 112.
 For more information, see our page, emergencies while in Germany.

 Your cellphone may or may not work in Germany.
 It all depends on the type of phone you have and the type of cellular network you are using.
-Even if your phone’s network works, you may end up with a huge bill after your trip.
+Even if your phone’s network works, you may get a huge bill after your trip.

-As a result, get in touch with your network provider ahead of time.
+As a result, get in touch with your network provider beforehand.
 Figure out exactly how your phone network works and how your calling plan is set up.
 Also, learn what options you have for international roaming.

-If you want to explore the entirety of Germany and you have several days in the country, you could buy a new SIM in Germany, or one ahead of time from Amazon.
+If you want to explore the entirety of Germany and have several days in the country, you could buy a new SIM in Germany or one ahead of time from Amazon.

-I would advise you to go for T-Mobile (Telekom Germany) Sim card before you visit Germany.
-It is one of the most used mobile networks in Germany covering most of the country.
+I would advise you to go for a T-Mobile (Telekom Germany) SIM card before you visit Germany.
+It is one of Germany’s most used mobile networks, covering most of the country.
 It is the best in terms of the internet and network availability.
 For more info on this, see our page about cell phones in Germany.

 See Related: Best Travel Accessories: Save Time and Money

-For the most part, driving in Germany is very similar to driving in the U.S. However, there are a few differences that can be very dangerous if you are not aware of them.
+For the most part, driving in Germany is similar to driving in the U.S. However, a few differences can be very dangerous if you are unaware of them.

-In numerous junctions around Germany, there are neither stop signs nor traffic signals, yet you are still required to slow down or stop your vehicle.
+In numerous junctions around Germany, there are neither stop signs nor traffic signals, yet you must still slow down or stop your vehicle.
 Failure to do so can cause an accident.

-Additionally, you cannot turn right on red, and there is no right before the left regulation.
-For more info on this, please check our page about driving while in Germany.
-It’s borderline essential, and could save you a ton of money – and maybe even someone’s life!
+Additionally, you cannot turn right on red; there is no right before the left regulation.
+For more info, please check our page about driving while in Germany.
+It’s borderline essential and could save you a ton of money – and maybe even someone’s life!

 If you are planning to drive in Germany, check out these different day trips for each city: